Challenges to the FTC’s Non-Compete Clause Rule Will Likely Prevent The Rule from Taking Effect

 These lawsuits summarize the history of the FTC as it relates to promulgating rules against unfair methods of competition, the economic impact of the Final Rule, and the context that led to the issuance of the Final Rule.
 For example, the lawsuits note the longstanding state regulation of non-compete agreements, the history of the congressional debates surrounding non-compete clauses and previous failures of the FTC to regulate non-compete agreements.
 Further, the lawsuits claim the consequences of the Final Rule will be in the billions of dollars and affect millions of employers and employees.
 Finally, the lawsuits note the origins of the Final Rule in executive orders by President Biden and the record surrounding its issuance.

 With relief granted to the plaintiffs, the FTC will need to appeal to the pro-business Fifth Circuit Court of Appeals, who will likely affirm the decision.
 Likewise, the court in the ATS litigation is expected to rule on a similar motion by July 23, 2024, with an appeal going to the Third Circuit.
 Further appeals would go to a United States Supreme Court—in its current form—that is looking to roll back agency power.
 In fact, on June 28, 2024, the U.S. Supreme Court issued a decision reversing its long-standing precedent in Chevron USA, Inc., v.
 Natural Resources Defense Council, which required courts revising federal agency actions to afford significant deference to them.[9]
 Among the rules likely to be impacted by this decision is the FTC’s Final Rule on non-competes.
-Thus, it is highly likely that the FTC will not be able to justify its power to implement the Final Rule on the merits and it will likely not go into effect.
+Thus, it is highly likely that the FTC will not be able to justify its power to implement the Final Rule on the merits and it may not go into effect.

 For now, it is recommended that employers should take a wait-and-see approach before changing any current policy or procedures and stay attuned to any further updates.